emqxarchive/emqx-docs-en/source/getstarted.rst

 Download and Install
 --------------------

-The *EMQ* broker is cross-platform, which could be deployed on Linux, FreeBSD, Mac, Windows and even Raspberry Pi.
+The emqttd broker is cross-platform, which could be deployed on Linux, FreeBSD, Mac, Windows and even Raspberry Pi.

 Download binary package from: http://emqtt.io/downloads.